 Good news for those of you who still heart the nineties: patches are back, and we at PicMonkey are stoked.
 Custom patches are inexpensive, expressive ways to tell the world who you are, and we were like, “Uh, that also describes PicMonkey.
 Score!”

-There’s also good news for those of you who heart PicMonkey overlays.
-Just in time for summer’s last hurrah, we bring you two new overlay sets: Great Outdoors and Backyard Cookout.
-These overlays are all about getting outside and enjoying nature (or getting outside and enjoying food), with a brightness and joie de vivre that reminds us of vintage patches.
+There’s also good news for those of you who heart PicMonkey graphics.
+Just in time for summer’s last hurrah, we bring you two new graphic sets: Great Outdoors and Backyard Cookout.
+These graphics are all about getting outside and enjoying nature (or getting outside and enjoying food), with a brightness and joie de vivre that reminds us of vintage patches.

 Also, we just got our merit badge in French.

 Stop one on the fashion train is PicMonkey’s design tool!
-Open up a blank canvas, then bop along to the Overlays tab.
-You’ll find the Backyard Cookout and Great Outdoors overlay groups under New.
+Open up a blank canvas, then bop along to the Graphics tab.
+You’ll find the Backyard Cookout and Great Outdoors graphic groups under New.

-Pro tip: Start with an overlay that makes you smile.
+Pro tip: Start with a graphic that makes you smile.
 Text and coordinating colors will come from there.

 Once you have your design, here are a few of our favorite ways to get a cool patch shape: